Magnetism in Gemstones

 An Effective Tool and Method for Gem Identification

-Ferrous iron (Fe2+) ions are located in the A site, shown in bold italics on the graph.
+The chemical formular for Almandine is shown below.
+Ferrous iron (Fe2+) ions are located in the A site, shown in bold italics on the graph below right.
 The chemical formula represents the pure form of Almandine, which is its end-member form.
 That means, if only iron and aluminum are found in the A and B sites, the gem is pure Almandine.
 A pure Almandine gem would have a graph point located at the end of the line that runs from Pyope to Almandine, precisely at the apex of the Almandine trisection of the graph (upper corner).
 However, all Garnets are hybrids of various Garnet species.
 Gem Almandines generally contain significant amounts of Pyrope, and Almandine graph points are never close to the pure apex point.
 Minor amounts of Spessartine and Andradite Garnet are also present.

 Grape Garnet (Almandine from Orissa, India) #10

 Almandine Graph Points

 Spessartine is one of the most sought-after Garnet gems due to its brilliance and bright color.
 Orange color is the rarest and most valuable, but red Spessartines are also desirable.
 Well-cut specimens of red Spessartine show more brilliance than red Almandines and red Pyropes.
 Spessartine colors range from light "fanta" orange to dark "mandarin" orange to orange-red to red.

 Spessartine is the most magnetic transparent gemstone of any type, always surpassing Almandine.
 As you can see in the graph below, some Spessartines plot near the pure end member at 47.5 magnetic susceptibility.
 The purest Spessartines are dark "mandarin" orange.
 Graph point #10 in the graph below is an example of near-pure Spessartine.